 - 1 And equivalent provisions regarding access to information contained in the Information Privacy Act 2009 (Qld).

-- 2 Your agency’s RTI and Privacy officers may be able to assist you in considering whether release of information would raise information privacy issues or would not generally be disclosed under the RTI legislative process.
-The Office of the Information Commissioner (OIC) also has a range of guidelines and other resources available.
+- 4 Your agency’s RTI and Privacy officers may be able to assist you in considering whether information would raise information privacy issues if release or if it would not generally be disclosed under the RTI process.
+The Office of the Information Commissioner (OIC) also has a range of guidelines and other resources available at www.oic.qld.gov.au.
 The OIC Enquiries Service provides general assistance about how the RTI and IP legislation operates; contact details are listed below.